thefotios/eslint/docs/rules/comma-dangle.md

 ## When Not To Use It

-You can turn this rule off if you are not concerned with dangling commas.
+You can leave this rule off if you are not concerned with dangling commas.